 Microcrystalline and paraffin waxes each offer unique strengths.
 Paraffin is low-cost, versatile, and perfect for cosmetics, candles, and food-grade use.
 Microcrystalline stands out in technical and industrial settings where adhesion, flexibility, and moisture resistance matter.

-You must understand how each wax behaves from melting point to oil content to select the right material for your specific needs.
+My best advice to you is that you must understand how each wax behaves from melting point to oil content to select the right material for your specific needs.
 Whether you’re crafting products for home or industry, using the right wax makes all the difference in quality, durability, and performance.

 Discover more from HandymanBen